 Previous grants have funded a diverse range of projects, from the refurbishing of historic anchors, to the revegetation of coastal habitats at degraded coastal sites.

-GORCC encourage all community groups, non-government organisations and school groups to apply and hope to see some innovative projects emerge this year.
+GORCC encourage all community groups, non-government organisations and school groups to apply.

-Funding will be split between applicants as determined by project needs.
+Funding is split between applicants as determined by project needs.

 Previous grants have been awarded to: